rsdoiel/antenna/archives/2025/retro_computing_2025.15.md

 <p>
 it's the same instruction on just one register (030 == 24) and the overflow is never checked.
 In fact, the compiler never shifts the second part of the long at all.
 The result is thus zero.
 <p>
-The second problem in this example is that the compiler never treats the constant as a <tt>long</tt> even though statically there's no way it can fit in a 16-bit <tt>int</tt>.
-To get around those two gotchas on both Venices here, I rewrote it this way:
+The second problem in this example is that the compiler never treats the constant as a <tt>long</tt> even though statically there's no way it can fit in a 16-bit <tt>int</tt>. <i>[UPDATE: It was suggested in E-mail to me that this might have been a glitch with the code immediately preceding.
+If I do a simpler example, the constant is indeed treated as <tt>long</tt>.]</i> To get around those two gotchas on both Venices here, I rewrote it this way:
 <p>
 <div class="tx"><pre>
     long ntime;